-Mexican Border Shootings Close US Crossing after Capo Arrest
+Mexican Border Shootings Close US Crossing After Capo Arrest

 The Mexican army said he was the leader of cartel gunmen known as “The Troops of Hell.”
 They are an extremely violent and heavily-armed gang of hitmen.

-The suspect's nickname — “The Egg”— corresponds to Juan Gerardo Treviño, a nephew of imprisoned Zetas cartel leader Miguel Angel Treviño.
+The suspect's nickname — “The Egg” — corresponds to Juan Gerardo Treviño, a nephew of imprisoned Zetas leader Miguel Angel Treviño.

-The suspect was reportedly detained with two illegal guns, and faces charges of extortion, homicide, terrorism, and is wanted for extradition on U.S. charges of conspiracy to traffic drugs and launder money.
+The suspect, who reportedly had two illegal guns when he was detained, faces charges of extortion, homicide and terrorism in Mexico.
+He also is wanted for extradition to the U.S. on charges of conspiracy to traffic drugs and launder money.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.